MichalLebeda/no-api-key-yt-playlist-backup/README.md

 Check the execution logs or inspect the `data/database.db` file using tool such as [DB Browser for Sqlite](https://sqlitebrowser.org/).

-**TIP: Configure a Cron job for periodical checks**
+**TIP**: Configure a Cron job for periodical checks
+**NOTE**: Private playlists produce error which is logged and also inserted into `error` DB table but does not stop the program

 ## Todo

 - Optionally backup video files, not just metadata
 - Use ORM with migrates
 - Use Python package
+- CLI arguments
+- More transparent
+- Diff reports